stnc/myPongoGinRender/README.md

 pongo2 is a Django-syntax like templating-language (official website).

+I just made it for my own use.
+Not commercial use

 <strong>Orginal Code By Andrejs Cainikovs - Rob van der Linde (https://gitlab.com/go-box/pongo2gin) </strong>

 ## Here is Compatible with pongo version 4 &  version 5